Tootman/WebAppv3/README.md

-# WebApp
+# WebApp (ConditionSurvey App)

 ---

-version: 0.9.06 - beta
+version: 0.9.107 - beta

 ### Description

 'WebApp' is a browser-based Mapping Web App designed for GIS Geo-spatial data collection - (in particular, asset condition surveys), using smartphone, in the field.

+### Next todo

+- AddPoints:
+- - Persist between sessions ?
+Manage cached Firebase pushes (similar to RelatedData push)
+- - reset or remove when new map loaded
+- - Move popupcontent to Flyout panel
+- - icon dependent on point 'type'
+- - Push notiification / sync new point on other devices

 ### Features

-- Offline capability using ServiceWorker (ie PWA)
+- Offline capability using ServiceWorker (PWA)
 - Slippy Basemap tile caching
 - Highlighting of not-yet surveyed features on map
 - cloud storage of data, falling back to localStorage / cached data when Off-line